GameHackFan/ffaee/README.md

 - Created an assembly code to handle the Andore Sub Bosses color pallete.
 - Created the AndoreColorImprovementPatch.
 - G. Andore now uses Jake's color pallete, U. Andores uses Bred's color pallete, F. Andore uses an unknown pallete (Haggar's ?).
-- Forced the Level Editor and the Seed Randomizer to apply the AndoreColorImprovementPatch.
+- Forced the Seed Randomizer to apply the AndoreColorImprovementPatch.
 - Renamed NormalRandomProfile to MidRandomProfile.
 Mid has less than 5 letters and fits better in the title screen.
 - Renamed SavageRandomProfile to WildRandomProfile.
 Wild has less than 5 letters and fits better in the title screen.
 - Minor changes on how much enemies spawn on Easy, Mid and Hard.